rqlite/rqlite.io/content/en/docs/Clustering/read-only-nodes/_index.md

 description: "Adding read-scalability to your cluster"
 weight: 20
 ---
-rqlite supports adding _read-only_ nodes.
-You can use this feature to add read scalability to the cluster if you need a high volume of reads, or want to distribute copies of the data nearer to clients -- but don't want those nodes counted towards the quorum.
-These types of nodes are also known as _non-voting_ nodes.

-What this means is that a read-only node doesn't participate in the Raft consensus system i.e. it doesn't contribute towards quorum, nor does it cast a vote during the Leader election process.
-Just like voting nodes, however, read-only nodes still subscribe to the stream of writes broadcast by the Leader, and update the local SQLite database using the data they receive from the Leader.
+rqlite supports adding _read-only nodes_ to a cluster.
+These nodes let you increase read scalability when handling large volumes of queries or when you want to place replicas closer to clients.

+>An rqlite node can serve thousands of queries per second, assuming you use the default read consistency level.
+Don't add read-only nodes unless you are sure you need them.

+Read-only nodes are especially useful at the network edge.
+If the link between the edge and voting nodes is slow or unreliable, a read-only node at the edge can continue serving queries locally, even during outages.
+The data may be stale, but this can be an acceptable trade-off for many applications.

+Also called non-voting nodes, read-only nodes do not participate in Raft consensus: they do not count towards quorum and do not vote in Leader elections.
+They do, however, receive the Leader’s stream of writes and apply them to their local SQLite database, just like voting nodes.

 ## Querying a read-only node
 A read request to a read-only node must use a [read-consistency level](/docs/api/read-consistency/) of `none` or `auto`.
 If any other level is specified — or if no level is set explicitly — the node will transparently forward the request to the Leader, negating the benefits of using a read-only node.